-VPK Packaging Group is a pioneering Western European packaging company.
+VPK Group is a pioneering Western European packaging company.
 Since 1935, it has been producing protective cardboard packaging for logistics.
-Its two paper mills in Belgium and France produce 900,000 tons of paper each year, exclusively made from 100% recycled paper.
+The paper division of VPK Group produces 1 000 000 tons of paper each year, exclusively made from 100% recycled paper.
 530 000 tons are produced in Dendermonde, Belgium by VPK Paper.

-Leveraging its expertise in industrial process monetization on Demand Response services, Flexcity studied VPK Paper’s machinery as well as the Belgian mill’s technical constraints to secure the paper production.
-It became clear that cogeneration of power and heat using a combined heat and power plant (CHP) was the best process to monetize.
+Leveraging its expertise in industrial processes, Flexcity studied VPK Paper’s machinery as well as the constraints to secure the paper production.
+It became clear that the gas turbine cogeneration of power and heat (CHP) was an ideal process to monetize.

 The gas turbine CHP on-site acts as the beating heart of the site, running mainly at full load, while providing both electricity and heat for the various processes.
-In addition to producing energy, the gas turbine CHP can be used to support the electrical grid by reacting to frequency deviations within a few seconds, major power plant outages or unexpected consumption peaks.
+In addition to producing electricity, the gas turbine CHP can be used to support the electrical grid by reacting to grid imbalances within a few minutes.
 Furthermore, some paper machines can be stopped to reduce the stress on the electricity grid when planned in advance.

-The Belgian utility Elia requires the R1 DR service to control and contain the frequency of the European electricity grid.
-Using Flexcity’s advanced DR services, the CHP is equipped with a smart control device, the Flexcity box.
+The Belgian grid operator Elia requires the R2 (aFRR) service to restore the balance on the grid.
+Using Flexcity’s advanced DR services, the CHP is equipped with a smart control device, the Flexcity Box.

-Leveraging the flexibility of a CHP on primary reserve
+Leveraging the flexibility of a gas turbine CHP via the secondary reserve market

-Thanks to our partnership with Flexcity and our CHP supplier, we deliver the R1 service fully automated without any need for intervention from our site operators, declares Johan Dhaese, Group energy & Environment Manager, VPK Group
+Thanks to our partnership with Flexcity and our CHP supplier, we deliver the R2 service fully automated without any need for intervention from our site operators, declares Johan Dhaese, Group energy & Environment Manager, VPK Group

 The benefits of implementing this new DR service with Flexcity are:

-- Easy, secured and seamless set-up of the Flexcity box on-site….And no upfront investment needed!
-The box automatically builds a secure VPN access towards Flexcity with two majors benefits for VPK’s IT teams: no need for their intervention and no unnecessary network risk due to Ethernet points opening.
+- Easy, secured and seamless set-up of the Flexcity box on-site.
+The box automatically builds a secure access towards Flexcity

-- Generate revenues on some of the most gainful DR services in Europe
+- Generate revenues on the most gainful DR services from day 1.